ktorio/ktor-documentation/topics/client-webrtc.md

 nativeTrack.removeRenderer(videoView)
 ```

-To use API from `WebRTC-SDK`, you would need to install it manually.
+To use the `WebRTC-SDK` API, you need to install it manually:

 ```kotlin
 // build.gradle.kts